Best Hato Rey Community Colleges (2023)

 What is community college diversity score in Hato Rey, PR?

-San Juan County, PR community colleges have a diversity score of 0.05, which is lower than the national average of 0.70 (view national diversity statistics).
+Community colleges in San Juan County, PR have a diversity score of 0.04, which is lower than the national average of 0.75 (compared to national diversity statistics).

 How diverse are community college in Hato Rey, PR?